-As an inpatient you can expect health professionals to ask you if you smoke and to offer support to become smoke free.
+As we are a smokefree DHB, if you are admitted to our hospital you can expect health professionals to ask you if you smoke and to offer you support to become smoke free.

 Prior to a hospital admission for surgery, investigations or treatment it would be advisable to stop smoking for at least 2 weeks to prevent post-operative or treatment complications.
 Smoke inhalation inhibits lung function, facilitates blood clotting, reduces oxygen supply to vital organs and impacts negatively on a healthy immune system.

-Quitting smoking prior to surgery can prevent complications that can happen post surgery such as lung infections and wound infections.
-Also, absence of carbon monoxide in the bloodstream - carbon monoxide is contained in inhaled cigarette smoke - improves the level of oxygen available in the body for healing.
+Quitting smoking prior to surgery can prevent complications that can happen post surgery such as lung or wound infections.
+Carbon monoxide is contained in inhaled cigarette smoke and causes the red cells in your blood to clot.
+Blood clotting as a result of smoking is what causes strokes and heart attacks to occur.
+As soon as carbon monoxide is removed from the blood stream by not inhaling smoke then the level of oxygen available in the body for healing increases.

 There are a number of agencies in the ADHB catchment area ready and willing to support you in pre-admission quitting.
 They are listed in the next section of this page.